Below you will find the description of the billing logic and how the billing is calculated for the following bucket resources:

 120 > 40 (120 – 40 = 80), so 80 percent of this server’s CPU shares will be charged.

-The amount of CPU resource a VS is given is the CPU priority (you can think of this as its "share percentage") multiplied by the number of cores allocated to that VS. This is a minimum number – clients can burst over it, up to 100% multiplied by the number of cores.
+The amount of CPU resource a VS is given is the CPU priority (you can think of this as its "share percentage") multiplied by the number of cores allocated to that VS. This is a minimum number – clients can burst over it by manually adding up to 100% multiplied by the number of cores.
+You may do it by modifying the CPU priority value at the Adjust Resource Allocation page (Cloud > Virtual Servers > label of the necessary VS > Tools > Edit Virtual Server).
 For example, on a Compute resource with 3GHz CPU cores:

 - 100% x 1 core = 3GHz (burstable to 3GHz)